JFormDesigner/FlatLaf/README.md

     -dontwarn com.formdev.flatlaf.**
     ```

-Try to run the application now and test anything that uses Flatlaf.
+Try to run the application now and test all features that use **FlatLaf** in runtime.

 </details>